 How long do you have to file your personal injury claim after a car accident According to Georgia Code section 9-3-33, plaintiffs have up to 2 years after their accident to file a personal injury claim.
 If you fail to file your lawsuit within that amount of time, your case will most likely be dismissed.

 The only exception to this law is if someone was killed in the car accident and their family would like to file a wrongful death claim.
 In this case, the plaintiff would be allowed to file a wrongful death lawsuit up to 2 years after the date of the victim’s death.

 Speak with our firm today about your legal options.
-At Ross Moore II, P.C., we firmly believe that those injured at no fault of their own should not be left to pick up the pieces alone.
-From the moment you meet with us, you will see first-hand that our clients are our priority - and you are no exception.
+At Ross Moore II, P.C., we firmly believe that those injured through no fault of their own should not be left to pick up the pieces alone.
+From the moment you meet with us, you will see first-hand that our clients are our top priority and you are no exception.